RichWolff/SpringboardDS/README.md

 # SpringboardDS
-Repository for code from Springboard Data Science Program
+Here you'll find my code and resources from the Springboard Data Science Program

-# springboardCapstone1
+## capstone_predictingObesity
+### Capstone 1 of the spring board class.
+I use the 500 Cities Health survey data to predict the obesity rate given the rate of many other health survey responses.

+## mini_projects
+### These are the projects finished in each chapter of the springboard data science program.